FAQAdd to FAQ

 During the train ride to Hogwarts, Horace Slughorn already organises one of his Slug Club meetings in the train (in the movie, this meeting is held later on, in Hogwarts).
 In the book it is actually Nymphadora Tonks, being stationed at Hogwarts to protect the students, who finds Harry's paralysed body inside the train and fixes his nose, not Luna Lovegood.
 While escorting Harry to the school, she sends out a Patronus as a messenger.
 Harry is then taken into the school by professor Snape (who deducts points from Gryffindor house for Harry being late), who notes that Tonk's Patronus has changed form after her grief over Sirius Black's death (a detail explained in the next book).

-The most drastic change from the book concerns a lengthier subplot where Harry and Dumbledore have private sessions, in which they speculate about Voldemort's complete past and immortality.
-The book features several more 'flashback scenes' with the Pensieve than shown in the movie.
+The most drastic change from the book concerns an expansion of the subplot where Harry and Dumbledore have private sessions, in which they speculate about Voldemort's complete past and immortality.
+The book features several more "flashback scenes" with the Pensieve than shown in the movie.
 The first one is a memory from Bob Ogden, a Ministery of Magic official, and his run-in with an empoverished wizard called Marvolo Gaunt.
-Marvolo lived in a dilapitated shack with his son Morfin and daughter Merope.
-He was very proud of his pure-blood ancestry, which went all the way back to Salazar Slytherin, a fact he loudly boasted with a black ring (which Voldemort later used as Horcrux).
+Marvolo lived in a dilapidated shack with his son Morfin and daughter Merope.
+He was very proud of his pure-blood ancestry, which he claimed went all the way back to Salazar Slytherin; a fact he loudly boasted by showing his black family ring (later used by Voldemort as a Horcrux, and revealed to contain the Resurrection Stone).
 Merope is revealed to be Voldemort's future mother; she had taken a liking to a young Muggle living nearby, Tom Riddle Sr. Enraged by this, Marvolo and Morfin attacked her, which earned them both a sentence in Azkaban.
 Dumbledore speculates that Merope, freed from her family's tyranny, used a love potion on Riddle, married him and got pregnant.

 During Harry's second session with Dumbledore, he shows him two memories.
 The first is from Caractacus Burke (one of the founders of the Borgins and Burkes store), showing Merope Gaunt pregnant and desperate for money, selling one of her heirlooms, the Slytherin locket (also seen later), for a bargain price.
-Dumbledore surmises that she made the mistake to think that Riddle Sr. would still love her without the love potion; but as soon as the enchantment was over, Riddle left her and his unborn son and returned to his parents' home.
+Dumbledore surmises that she made the mistake to think that Riddle Sr. would still love her without the love potion; but as soon as the enchantment was over, Riddle came to his senses, left her and his unborn son, and returned to his parents' home.
 The second memory is Dumbledore's own, from when he visited the orphanage (which is in the movie); Dumbledore's talk with the director is much longer, revealing much more about the circumstances of Voldemort's birth.
 Harry learns that Merope gave birth to Tom Riddle Jr. and died within the hour, having lost the will to live after Riddle Sr. left her.
+The director also reveals that during a field trip to the coast, young Tom once lured two students into a cave and scared them (presumably with magic).
+This cave is later revealed to contain the locket Horcrux.

 In the movie, Ron gets to play Quidditch for the first time, whereas in the book, he has already been playing it since last year and Harry has become Quidditch captain (the subplot of Ron's introduction into Quidditch was carried over from the previous book).
 However, Ron suffers major performance issues over the course of the book, when he starts to clash with Hermione over their respective relationships, and with his sister Ginny, who is openly dating Dean Thomas.
 This latter part also greatly affects Harry, as he finds out that his feelings for Ginny are getting stronger.

 During the third session, Harry learns from Dumbledore that Voldemort had gathered a group of students during his time in Hogwarts, who shared his views on pure-blood wizardry and would become his Death Eaters later on.
-Voldemort had used the holidays from Hogwarts to trace his maternal family, and had visited his uncle Morfin, the only one alive at the time.
-Morfin, however, had a different recollection from what really happened, so Dumbledore visited him just prior to his death, and through some complicated Legimency, he was able to piece together what had happened exactly: Morfin had told Tom Riddle Jr. that Tom Riddle Sr. was a Muggle, making Voldemort a half-blood wizard.
+Voldemort had used the holidays from Hogwarts to trace his maternal family, and had visited his uncle Morfin, the only one alive at the time (his grandfather Mavolo having died in Azkaban).
+Morfin, however, had a different recollection from what really happened, so Dumbledore visited him just prior to his death, and through some complicated Legimency, he was able to piece together what had happened exactly: Morfin had told Tom Riddle Jr. that Tom Riddle Sr. was a Muggle, making Tom a half-blood wizard.
 Enraged by this and his father's abandonment, Voldemort had gone out to kill Riddle Sr. and his Muggle grandparents.
 He had then stunned Morfin and modified his memory, making Morfin believe that he himself committed the murders.
-Voldemort also took the Gaunt ring, made it into a Horcrux, and hid it inside the house (where Dumbledore found it).
-Morfin went to Azkaban for life, but died before Dumbledore could get him released.
+Voldemort also took Morfin's black family ring, made it into a Horcrux, and hid it inside the house (Dumbledore found it between the events of Order of the Phoenix and Half-Blood Prince).
+Morfin went back to Azkaban for life, but died before Dumbledore could get him released.
 The second memory shown to Harry is the modified memory from Slughorn, where young Voldemort inquires about Horcruxes.
-In the movie, the course of the events was simply altered and the word 'Horcrux' muted, while in the book, the memory becomes foggy and Slughorn has inserted an alternate voice-over by himself where he had made the modifications.
+In the movie, the course of the events was simply altered and the word "Horcrux" muted, while in the book, the memory becomes foggy and Slughorn has inserted an alternate voice-over by himself where he had made the modifications.

 Harry receives a letter from Hagrid in the morning, announcing Aragog's funeral.
 Harry needs to be a bit more persuasive in getting Slughorn to give him the untampered memory than in the movie, as Slughorn is quite unwilling; in the movie, Slughorn spontaneously relates the story of how he received a pet fish from Lily Potter (not in the book), and guilt-ridden, he gives Harry the memory.